mrchs0119/web-reversi/project1_report.md

 and validMoveLst() will help click() to make sure if the player's move is valid or not. validMoveLst() return all the valid positions(row*8+col) on the board for the corresponding player.
-If a move is valid the function getFlips() will get the list of tile which need to flip for all the directions and the function flipTiles will iterate the list the flips the tile by change tiles' color.
+If a move is valid the function getFlips() will get the list of positions %{row:r,col:c} of tiles which need to be flipped for all the directions and the function flipTiles will iterate the list the flips the tile by change tiles' color.
-If there is no vali move for the player, hand over the game to the opponent by changing the turn state.
+If there is no valid move for the player, hand over the game to the opponent by changing the turn state.
 If the opponent has no valid turn either, game over.
 And the function checkGameStatus() will update the game status and check the winner if game is over.